 Professional undergraduate program completed at another university

 Goshen College offers a two degree, or 3-2, engineering program resulting in a B.A. in physics, chemistry or computer science from Goshen and a B.S. in engineering from a major university with an accredited engineering program.
 Goshen College has articulation agreements with University of Notre Dame and Case Western Reserve University.
 The student spends the first three years at Goshen and the final two years at the university.
-For details and requirements, see the physics and pre-engineering department section of this catalog or the physics department web site at goshen.edu/physics.
+Engineering specialties available at University of Notre Dame are; mechanical, civil, environmental, electrical, computer, chemical, and aerospace.
+For details and requirements, see the engineering physics major the physics department web site at goshen.edu/physics.

 Pre-professional programs that require a graduate degree

 Goshen College provides excellent pre-professional preparation for students interested in medicine, veterinary science, physical therapy, occupational therapy, dentistry, optometry, pharmacy, and physician’s assistant programs.
 Since course sequencing is important, any student interested in these programs should consult the pre-medical advisor or other faculty advisors in the biology, chemistry or kinesiology departments about course selection and the graduate school application process.
 The major in molecular biology/biochemistry provides a strong foundation for careers in medicine and related fields.
 The major in exercise science is good preparation for careers in physical or occupational therapy.

 Law schools want students who can think, read, write and speak well and who have some understanding of public policy and human experience.
 Minors in pre-law and political studies are described in this catalog.
 The history major also includes a law concentration option; however, no specific major is required for law school admission.
 Other major choices for pre-law students could include communication; English; peace, justice and conflict studies; psychology; or social work.
 Materials for the Law School Admissions Test (LSAT) and information about law schools and pre-law internships are available from history department advisors.